Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

     Most of the time, the Given steps implementation has to go on a specific page and check that the browser is on the page.
     However, a Given step can be a visibility element check.
-    IMPORTANT : NO USER ACTION IN A GIVEN STEP
+    IMPORTANT : NO USER ACTION IN A GIVEN STEP EXCEPT IF YOU NEED ONE TO CREATE THE RIGHT CONTEXT

 ### When